 In addition to original music endeavours, Lott works with many musicians in different styles and diverse situations.
-He has played with Sandra Bernhard, Harry Shearer, Joan Rivers, Michael J. Lewis, George Porter Jr., Kool Keith, Pretty Lights, Charlie 2na, Lyrics Born, Judith Owen, Jonathan Batiste, Larry Coryell, Galactic, Charlie Hunter, Dr. Lonnie Smith, Jamaaladeen Tacuma, Daniel Carter, Cheeky Blakk, Ivan Neville, Leroy Jones, Doug Wimbish, David Torkanowksy, Germaine Bazzle, Jeff Parker, Todd Sickafoose, Alvin Batiste, Vernon Reid, Ellis Marsalis, Jason Marsalis, Delfeayo Marsalis, John Mooney, Ed Cherry, Allison Miller, Oteil Burbridge, Ike Stubblefield, Jimmy Herring, Robert Walter, Skerik, Adam Levy, Maurice Brown, Nels Cline, Myra Melford, Marco Benevento, John Medeski, Will Bernard, Brian Haas, Wil Blades, Reed Mathis, Sonny Fortune, Roland Guerin, Wess "Warm-Daddy" Anderson, Kenny Werner, Aaron Parks, Joel Frahm, Theresa Andersson, Anders Osborne, Steve Masakowksi, James Singleton, and many others.
+He has played with Sandra Bernhard, Harry Shearer, Joan Rivers, Michael J. Lewis, George Porter Jr., Kool Keith, Pretty Lights, Charlie 2na, Willie Tee, Lyrics Born, Judith Owen, Jonathan Batiste, Larry Coryell, members of Galactic, Charlie Hunter, Dr. Lonnie Smith, Jamaaladeen Tacuma, Daniel Carter, Cheeky Blakk, Ivan Neville, Leroy Jones, Doug Wimbish, David Torkanowksy, Germaine Bazzle, Jeff Parker, Todd Sickafoose, Alvin Batiste, Vernon Reid, Ellis Marsalis, Jason Marsalis, Delfeayo Marsalis, John Mooney, Ed Cherry, Allison Miller, Oteil Burbridge, Charlie Gabriel, Ike Stubblefield, Jimmy Herring, Robert Walter, Skerik, Adam Levy, Maurice Brown, Nels Cline, Myra Melford, Marco Benevento, John Medeski, Will Bernard, Brian Haas, Wil Blades, Reed Mathis, Sonny Fortune, George French, Roland Guerin, Wess "Warm-Daddy" Anderson, Kenny Werner, Aaron Parks, Joel Frahm, Theresa Andersson, Anders Osborne, Steve Masakowksi, Lucien Barbarin, James Singleton, and many others.

 "To call Lott's drumming style ferocious could be the understatement of the year.
 He does not attack the drums as some would; he merely lets them come to him."-- Brenton Plourde, All About Jazz (New York City)